-Yes, turtles are indeed slow mover.
+Yes, turtles are indeed slow movers.
 But that doesn’t mean that they don’t run.
-Some of the turtle species come with such good running speed that even most humans won’t believe.
+Some of the turtle species come with the such good running speed that even most humans won’t believe it.
 And this is no hoax.

 Don’t trust us?
 Then read through the following section.